Central Office Staff

 Ashley Dewing (Ashley.Dewing@ncsuvt.org), ext.
 2018

-Ashley provides network, telephone, and technical support to users including, but not limited to, technical advice on equipment setup and operation, general troubleshooting, and software installation and utilization.
-She performs skilled repair, setup, and maintenance of all technology-related equipment as well as technical support for all technology-related systems.
-Ashley recommends upgrades and replacement of technology equipment and related peripherals to keep systems current.
-Ashley supports all 12 NCSU schools.
+Phil provides network, telephone, and technical support to users including, but not limited to, technical advice on equipment setup and operation, general troubleshooting, and software installation and utilization.
+He performs skilled repair, setup, and maintenance of all technology-related equipment as well as technical support for all technology-related systems.
+Phil recommends upgrades and replacement of technology equipment and related peripherals to keep systems current.
+Phil supports all 12 NCSU schools.

 Eva Broome (Eva.Broome@ncsuvt.org), Ext.
 2074